-NOTE: The Hillsborough County Sheriff’s Office will be a hosting Reserve Deputy Orientation for Law Enforcement Reserve Deputy positions monthly at the Falkenburg Road Jail Assembly Room located at 520 Falkenburg Road, Tampa FL 33619.
+NOTE: The Hillsborough County Sheriff’s Office will be a hosting Reserve Deputy Orientation for Law Enforcement Reserve Deputy positions monthly at the HCSO Pinebrooke training Facility located at 2306 Falkenburg Road, Tampa FL 33619.
 THE LAW ENFORCEMENT RESERVE DEPUTY POSITION IS STRICTLY VOLUNTARY.
 Please contact Detective John Richards at the Recruitment and Screening Office 813.247.8070 for more information.

 Reserve Deputy Orientation Dates are: